akowalew/ambidroid-hw/README.md

 # ambidroid-hw

-Hardware stuff for Ambidroid application - Ambilight effect on mobile phone
+This is the part of [Ambidroid](https://github.com/akowalew/ambidroid) application - Ambilight effect on mobile phone.